ncaillin/qaervice-app-frontend/README.md

 - NodeJS
 - Docker
 - Jenkins
-## API documentation can be found on the backend repo
+## API documentation can be found on the v2 branch of the backend repo